codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 In PyTorch, the loss function is called a **criterion**, and so we named our loss function criterion.

 [Nice Reference](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/)

+**Summarization:**

+ GOAL: maximize likelihhod of the data w.r.t model parameters (statostocal modeling)
+* Equivalent to maximizing the log likelihood (because log is monotonic)
+* Equivalent to minimizing the negative log likelihood
+* Equivalent to minimizing the average negative log likelihood

 ### Cross-Entropy Loss(nn.CrossEntropyLoss)